 Your motivation could be a combination of these reasons or something else entirely.
 Whatever it is, hold on tightly to your motivation - this will be what pulls you through to the end of this journey, giving you a definitive goal to aim towards.

-To give your motivation a bit of a boost, you can read about the success of others:
+To give your motivation a bit of a boost, you can read about the success of others in our discord odin-success-stories channel.

 Your mindset is very important when teaching yourself any new skills, not just programming.
 Your mindset will have more of an impact on your chances of success than just about anything else.